Frequently Asked Questions

 A: Yes, applicants must first apply and be accepted to CBU as an undergraduate pre-nursing student.
 Upon acceptance to the university, students may either complete prerequisites and other degree requirements at CBU prior to applying to the BSN program or if all requirements are met, apply directly to the BSN program using the online application and program specific requirements.

-Q: Am I eligible to apply for the spring 2015 BSN program?
+Q: Am I eligible to apply for the next application cycle?

-A: You may apply if you meet the following requirements:
+A: Please refer to the Admission Process page.
+You may apply if you meet the following requirements:

 - received acceptance to the university as a pre-nursing student;

-- completed prerequisites or will complete them by August 31, 2014;
+- completed prerequisites or will complete them by the stated deadline;

 Q: I have some questions about the application.
 What should I do?

 A: Every application period we offer the BSN Applicant Workshop to assist students with the completion of the application process, review the timeline and discuss interview format.
-The Spring 2015 BSN Applicant workshop will be held on Monday, June 16th at 5:00pm, Yeager A110.
-No RSVP is required.
-It will be very helpful if you create a NursingCAS account prior to the workshop.
+Please check the Important Dates page to see when these workshops will be held.

 Q: What can I do to better my chances of getting in?